apache/flink/docs/content/docs/connectors/table/hive/hive_read_write.md

         <td style="word-wrap: break-word;">4mb</td>
         <td>MemorySize</td>
         <td>The estimated cost (default is 4MB) to open a file.
 Used to enumerate Hive's files to splits.
-            If the value is over estimated, Flink wll tend to pack Hive's data into less splits, which will help when Hive's table contains many some files.
+            If the value is overestimated, Flink will tend to pack Hive's data into less splits, which will helpful when Hive's table contains many small files.
             If the value is underestimated, Flink will tend to pack Hive's data into more splits, which will help improve parallelism.
         </td>
     </tr>